Insurance Dispute Resolution Process

 - If the two representatives can’t agree on a solution, they will appoint someone to act as an umpire.
 You and your insurer will be responsible for half of the costs of the umpire.

-- If the two representatives can’t agree on an umpire they can apply to the Superintendent of Insurance to select an umpire.
-The umpire selection process is described here (updated April 7, 2014).
+- If the two representatives can’t agree on an umpire, they can apply to the Superintendent of Insurance to select an umpire.
+See the document and application form below:

 - The umpire will issue a written decision based on a review of the opinions provided by the representatives.